Compliance

 Storing Mileage Records

 Typically, if your employees are giving you their mileage logs for the purpose of reimbursement, then they don’t need to worry about keeping a copy for themselves.
-Employers, on the other hand, must keep records as long as they may be needed for the administration of any provision of the Internal Revenue Code.
+Employers, on the other hand, must securely store records as long as they may be needed for the administration of any provision of the Internal Revenue Code.
 Usually, this means you should be keeping them for three years after you file taxes for that year.
 If you lose them and the IRS comes knocking to inquire about the reimbursements you paid out, you won’t be able to prove these payments weren’t income.

 The Easiest Way to Keep a Mileage Log?